 And the other side is it can actually still be very disconcerting if you are trained to do this.

-So some people, although they do uh make it through SEAL training, really don't have what it takes to be a SEAL.
+So some people, although they do make it through SEAL training, really don't have what it takes to be a SEAL.

 That's just the way it is.

-We we can't screen everybody out.
+We can't screen everybody out.

 Right, right.

-And he was Go ahead.
+And he was.

 Go ahead.

-Very small group of people, actually the war fighters that are out there, and the Jag Corps is as far remote from that as could possibly be.
+And the JAG Corps is as far remote from that as could possibly be.

 Correct.

-There's there are warrior classes and there's administrative support personnel.
+There are warrior classes and there's administrative support personnel.

-The Jag Corps falls into the administrative support personnel.
+The JAG Corps falls into the administrative support personnel.

-I'm not trying to degrade their service, it's fantastic.
+I'm not trying to degrade their service.

-Without them, we wouldn't be uh the great military that we are, but they simply often do not understand the complexities on the battlefield.
+But they simply often do not understand the complexities on the battlefield.

 It's just a fact.